 Diabetes can be diagnosed with several tests.
 It's best to repeat the tests a second time to confirm the results.
 The tests include:

 Hemoglobin A1C test.
-This is the A1C test.
-It measures your average blood glucose for the past 2 to 3 months.
+The A1C test measures your average blood glucose for the past 2 to 3 months.
 An A1C of 6.5% or higher means you have diabetes.
 Some conditions can affect how accurate the A1C test is.
-These conditions include sickle cell disease, pregnancy , glucose-6-phosphate dehydrogenase deficiency, HIV, hemodialysis, recent blood loss or transfusion, and erythropoietin therapy.
+These conditions include sickle cell disease, pregnancy, glucose-6-phosphate dehydrogenase deficiency, HIV, hemodialysis, recent blood loss or transfusion, and erythropoietin therapy.

 Fasting plasma glucose (FPG).
 This test checks your blood glucose levels after 8 hours of fasting.
 You usually get this test before your first meal of the day.
 This is called your fasting blood glucose level.
 A result higher than or equal to 126 mg/dL means you have diabetes.